lehelkovach/osl-agent-prototype/README.md

 # OSL Agent Prototype

-Lightweight personal assistant agent that plans with OpenAI, executes tool calls (tasks, calendar, web), and persists semantic memory in ChromaDB.
+Lightweight personal assistant agent that plans with OpenAI, executes tool calls (tasks, calendar, contacts, web), and persists semantic memory in ChromaDB or ArangoDB.

 ## Purpose & Goals
 - Build a loop that classifies intent, searches memory, plans with an LLM, executes tool calls, and writes back results.